GabeScott/standard-works-vault/General Conference/1986 October - The War We Are Winning.md

 But the adversary has never stopped trying.
 Ninety years ago, in the October conference of 1896, President Wilford Woodruff, then an aged man, standing where I stand in this Tabernacle, said:

 “There are two powers on the earth and in the midst of the inhabitants of the earth—the power of God and the power of the devil.
 In our history we have had some very peculiar experiences.
 When God has had a people on the earth, it matters not in what age, Lucifer, the son of the morning, and the millions of fallen spirits that were cast out of heaven, have warred against God, against Christ, against the work of God, and against the people of God.
 And they are not backward in doing it in our day and generation.
-Whenever the Lord set His hand to perform any work, those powers labored to overthrow it” (Deseret Evening News, 17 Oct.
-1896).
+Whenever the Lord set His hand to perform any work, those powers labored to overthrow it” (*Deseret Evening News,* 17 Oct.
+1896, p.
+9).

 President Woodruff knew whereof he spoke.
 He had then only recently passed through those difficult and perilous days when the government of the nation had come against our people, determined to destroy them.
 The buildings on this Temple Square, this tabernacle in which we meet tonight and the temple then under construction, were escheated to the federal government.
 Many citizens were disfranchised.
 But in faith they moved forward.
 They kept going.
 They put their trust in the Almighty, and He revealed unto them the path they should follow.
 In faith they accepted that revelation and walked in obedience.